Back

 • Match supplier invoices with quantities delivered.

-You'll considerably reduce errors and overpayments, and save precious time in managing credit note requests.
+With management software like Inpulse, you'll radically reduce errors and save precious time in managing credit note requests.

 5. Simplify price list updating

-Price lists are used to define product prices and availability, which are likely to change regularly and have an impact on consumption variances.
+Visit price lists are used to define product prices and availability, which are likely to change regularly and have an impact on the consumption gap.

 • Prices